23xvx/Termux-Ubuntu-Installer/README.md

 ### Termux Ubuntu Installer

  <p>A script to install Ubuntu Noble (24.04) in Termux with different desktops,
- including GNOME , XFCE , MATE , Cinnamon and Budgie desktop . </p>
+ including GNOME , XFCE , MATE , Cinnamon and KDE desktop . </p>
  <p>Also, it provides different desktops with custom theme.</p>

 ### Notice : Still fixing bugs !!!!